Background on Name: The first ship of the fleet to be named in honor of Admiral Hyman G. Rickover, USN.

 Jul 1990: Following stand down, Hyman G. Rickover completed a demanding five week maintenance period.

-Aug 1990: Hyman G. Rickover provided POM workup services for the Kennedy (CV-67) Battle Group followed by a port visit to Port Canaveral (24-27 Aug).
+Aug 1990: Hyman G. Rickover provided POM workup services for the John F. Kennedy (CV-67) Battle Group followed by a port visit to Port Canaveral (24-27 Aug).

 01 - 06 Sep 1990: Hyman G. Rickover sailed to Annapolis, Maryland, for Midshipmen tours and training.